 I feel like EVERYONE has this problem when going over baby names with their partner.
-A name will be thrown out there and one of you will be reminded of an ex-boyfriend, an ex-girlfriend, an ex-friend, an old boss, a troubled kid, a promiscuous girl, etc. This will usually limit your list as well.
+A name will be mentioned, and one of you will be reminded of an ex-boyfriend, an ex-girlfriend, an ex-friend, an old boss, a troubled kid, a promiscuous girl, etc. This will usually limit your list as well.

 7. Easy to make fun of?

 Kids are clever and sometimes cruel.
-They can pretty much find any way to make fun of a name so this can be tricky to avoid.
+They can pretty much find any way to make fun of a name, so this can be tricky to avoid.
 But ask yourself if the name you like rhymes with anything.
 Can it be shortened into something else?
 For example, Victoria may go by Vicky, then be called Icky Vicky.
 But it doesn’t have to rhyme at all.
-Like the name Richard.
+For example, the name Richard.
 You may not want your kid to be called Dick.
 Yes, these are silly things to think about.
 But again, kids can be cruel.
-I’m not saying don’t name your child these names–I personally like these names–I’m just saying take this into consideration and determine if that’s something that will bother you before you choose a name.
+I’m not saying don’t name your child these names—I like these names—I’m just saying consider this and determine if that’s something that will bother you before you choose a baby name.

 8. Is it phonetic?

-Personally, I wanted a first name for our son that you could read and automatically know how to pronounce it.
-Other people like to choose a unique name or cool way to spell their child’s name.
+I wanted a first name for our son that you could read and automatically know how to pronounce.
+Other people like to choose a unique name or a cool way to spell their child’s name.
 This may confuse people when they read it aloud.
-Decide if that matters to you before you pick a name and its spelling.
-Do you want people to mispronounce it or ask them each time how to spell or say their name each time they are called upon?
+Decide if that matters to you before picking a name and its spelling.
+Do you want people to mispronounce it or ask them how to spell or say their name each time they are called upon?

 9. Meaning and inspiration of the name

-A lot of people like to choose their child’s name by looking at its meaning.
-I have a friend that chose her son’s name Gabriel because not only did she love the name, she really loved the meaning, “man of God,” “devoted to God,” “a hero of God,” or “God is my strength.”
+Many people choose their child’s name by looking at its meaning.
+I have a friend who was interested in biblical boy names.
+She chose her son’s name Gabriel because not only did she love the name, she loved the meaning, “man of God,” “devoted to God,” “a hero of God,” or “God is my strength.”
 That may help you find a name that you truly love.
-As for us, the meaning behind a name really didn’t matter so we didn’t look them up.
+As for us, the meaning behind a name didn’t matter, so we didn’t look them up.